 A big driver for automation comes down to the cost savings it provides.
 But that isn’t to say that cost savings is the only consideration.
-Automation also helps healthcare organizations put their staff to work on what is important and where they are really needed.
+Automated Referral Management also helps healthcare organizations put their staff to work on what is important and where they are really needed.

 The CAQH estimates that the U.S. healthcare industry can save an additional $11 billion dollars annually by automating business processes around claims and eligibility data.